 Court of Appeals

-Prior to this change, the Supreme Court heard all appeals, including everything from murder convictions to appeals of driver’s license revocations.
+Before 2014, the Supreme Court heard all appeals, including everything from murder convictions to appeals of driver’s license revocations.
 For decades, the Supreme Court struggled to keep up with its caseload.
 This was demonstrated by the number of pending cases before the court, which prevented speedy resolution of appeals.
 The idea for the Court of Appeals was born out of the concern that “justice delayed is justice denied.”
 The truth of this old adage was painfully apparent when families had to wait for an appeal in a child custody case, or when decisions on proposed ballot initiatives were slowed by the backlog of cases.
-With the voter-approved Court of Appeals, parties waiting for their appeals to be heard will have their cases resolved more quickly.
+With the voter-approved Court of Appeals, parties waiting for their appeals to be heard now have their cases resolved more quickly.

-Approximately 700 cases each year will be assigned to the three judges on the Court of Appeals.
-The Supreme Court will establish the types of matters to be reviewed by the Court of Appeals.
-Most of the cases assigned to the Court of Appeals will be resolved by the Court of Appeals with no additional processing.
+Approximately 700 cases each year are assigned to the three judges on the Court of Appeals.
+Most of the cases assigned to the Court of Appeals can be resolved by the Court of Appeals with no additional processing.
 The Supreme Court retains the sole discretion to accept petitions for review from the Court of Appeals to the Supreme Court, and such review will only be granted in extraordinary cases.

 In sum, the Court of Appeals has improved access to justice in Nevada by providing for faster resolution of all cases.
 In addition, the Court of Appeals has allowed for an increase in the number of published opinions in all areas of Nevada law.
 These published opinions improve decisions made by the District Courts and provide clarity for Nevada’s citizens and businesses.